allenai/tailor/README.md

 # Tailor

-This is the codebase for the [Tailor](https://api.semanticscholar.org/CorpusID:235898904) library.

 This repository contains code for compositional perturbations as described in the following paper:

 > [Tailor: Generating and Perturbing Text with Semantic Controls](https://arxiv.org/abs/2107.07150)